dgaydukov/cert-aws/files/sa.md

 50 => 64(2**6)
 20 => 32(2**5)
 * Routing table - a list of ip-addresses and subnet masks of all networks connected to the router, stored in router RAM.
 * VPN (Virtual Private Network) - encrypted connection(also called tunnel) over public network (usually Internet) between 2 or more private networks.
 It encrypt packet, add new headers.
+Split tunnel.
+By default all traffic (both to external resources like google.com and to on-premise network) goes through vpn tunnel.
+But this can be a problem, cause it may overload tunnel.
+To solve this issue there is split of tunnel so based on destination packets are go either though vpn tunnel or directly to internet (take a look at `files/images/vpn-split-tunneling.svg`)
 * iSCSI (Internet Small Computer Systems Interface) - transport layer protocol, works above TCP.
 Initiator (server) packages SCSI commands into network packets, and sends it to Target (remote storage).

 For all subnets you shouldn't use first & last address